Oddys/databricks-job/README.md

 For testing `chispa` helper library is used
 (just because it's gotten the most number of stars on Github - https://github.com/MrPowers/chispa)

+To run tests with coverage:
+`pytest tests/ --cov databricks_job`

 ## tox

+`tox` can be useful for testing the app in managed environments (i.e. with different versions of Python and/or libraries)
+Usage:
+`tox`

 `tox` can be used with `poetry` by running: